 Huebner, Kurt (European integration; euro and global currency regimes; international trade and fdi; sustainability and innovation policies; global macroeconomics;European politics, Money and currency regimes, politics and economics of European integration as well as on contradictions and complementarities of sustainability and international competitiveness)

-Jacobs, Alan Michael (political economy, public policy, public opinion, economic inequality, research methodology)
+Jacobs, Alan Michael (Social Organization and Political Systems, Political economy, Public Policy, public opinion, economic inequality, Research Methodology)

 Janara, Laura (Language and symbolism especially in gendered and familial thinking, politcal theory)